Department of Physics, University of Oxford: Scientific contributions

-A British astronomer named Sir Martin Ryle studied at Oxford university in the 1930s.
+British astronomer Sir Martin Ryle studied at Oxford university in the 1930s.
 His contributions towards the physics world include his development of revolutionary radio telescope systems.
 Ryle had made discoveries such as observing the most distant galaxy of the universe that existed.
 During World War II, Ryle designed radar equipment as he took part in working with the Telecommunications Research Establishment.
 Sir Martin Ryle collaborated with another British astrophysicist named Antony Hewish and shared the Nobel Prize for physics in 1974, for their discovery of pulsars.

-A physicist known as Erwin Schrödinger became the Nobel prize winner in 1933 for physics.
-Schrödinger was born and raised in Austria and attended Oxford university for a brief period of 3 years.
+Physicist Erwin Schrödinger became the Nobel prize winner in 1933 for physics.
+Schrödinger was born and raised in Austria and attended Oxford university for three years.
 The theoretical physicist came up with an important wave equation that is used to describe how the electrons of an atom move as a wave function.

-A theoretical physicist named Stephen Hawking has made several contributions to theoretical physics.
+Theoretical physicist Stephen Hawking made several contributions to theoretical physics.
 The British-born physicist grew up in Oxford and became an undergraduate at Oxford university.
 His contributions as a scientist include his ability to explain the theory behind black holes and the concept of time travel.
 Hawking also came up with the discovery of Hawking radiation, which is the electromagnetic radiation emitted by a black hole.
 Other contributions Hawking made include his collaboration with Roger Penrose, on the theorems of gravitational singularity.

 During the 1900s, Professor Frederick Lindemann and his father created a sensitive photo-electric cell which has the ability to detect light that comes from stars and comets.
 Other contributions Lindemann had made involved mathematics, where he contributed to the theory of prime numbers.
 A few years later, Lindemann recruited scientists from Germany and made the concept of low temperature physics more significant at the Clarendon laboratory.
 Studies that were conducted by Lindemann included research on liquid helium and its thermal properties, as well as the study of superconductors.
 Lindemann's contributions in physics led to him playing a role in war by applying his experimental skills to atomic bomb and radar projects.

 Another scientist that contributed research at the Clarendon laboratory was Derek Jackson, who conducted the first experiment on determining the nuclear magnetic spin of caesium.
 Other researchers at Clarendon include Heinrich Kuhn, who found a way to make use of atomic beams by applying the Doppler effect.

-In 1945, a scientist named James Griffiths made the discovery of ferromagnetic resonance through the concept of microwave spectroscopy.
+In 1945, scientist James Griffiths made the discovery of ferromagnetic resonance through the concept of microwave spectroscopy.